robert0714/mastering-kafka-streams-and-ksqldb-2021/chapter-07/README.md

     adder,
     Materialized.<String, String>as(storeSupplier));
 ```
 Using state stores in the Processor API is a little different.
-Unlike the DSL, the Processor API won’t create an internal state store for you.
-Therefore, you must always create and connect state stores to the appropriate stream processors yourself when you need to perform stateful operations.
-Furthermore, while we can still use the Stores factory class, we will use a different set of methods that are available in this class for creating state stores.
+Unlike the DSL, ``the Processor API won’t create an internal state store for you``.
+Therefore, you must always create ***and*** connect state stores to the appropriate stream processors yourself when you need to perform stateful operations.
+Furthermore, while we can still use the **Stores** factory class, we will use a different set of methods that are available in this class for creating state stores.
 Instead of using one of the methods that returns a **store supplier**, we will use the methods for creating **store builders**.

 For example, to store the digital twin records, we need a simple key-value store.
-The factory method for retrieving a key-value store builder is called **keyValueStoreBuilder**, and the following code demonstrates how we can use this method for creating our digital twin store:
+The factory method for retrieving a key-value store **builder** is called **keyValueStoreBuilder**, and the following code demonstrates how we can use this method for creating our digital twin store:
 ```java
 StoreBuilder<KeyValueStore<String, DigitalTwin>> storeBuilder =
     Stores.keyValueStoreBuilder(